LadyJustice-AI/AI_work/README.md

 ## Searching_EURLEX

 In this part, you will find an exploration of the EURLEX database with the creation of a csv with specific data.

+## Studies

+In this part, you can find interesting studies about AI and LLM (Large Language model).